Premaxilla

-The premaxilla (or praemaxilla) is one of a pair of small cranial bones at the very tip of the upper jaw of many animals, usually, but not always, bearing teeth.
+The premaxilla (or praemaxilla) is one of a pair of small cranial bones at the very tip of the upper jaw of many vertebrates, usually, but not always, bearing teeth.
 In humans, they are fused with the maxilla.
-The "premaxilla" of therian mammals has been usually termed as the incisive bone.
+In therian mammals the premaxilla is also known as the incisive bone.
 Other terms used for this structure include premaxillary bone or os premaxillare, intermaxillary bone or os intermaxillare, and Goethe's bone.

 Human anatomy

 In human anatomy, the premaxilla is referred to as the incisive bone (os incisivum) and is the part of the maxilla which bears the incisor teeth, and encompasses the anterior nasal spine and alar region.
 In the nasal cavity, the premaxillary element projects higher than the maxillary element behind.
 The palatal portion of the premaxilla is a bony plate with a generally transverse orientation.
 The incisive foramen is bound anteriorly and laterally by the premaxilla and posteriorly by the palatine process of the maxilla.

 It is formed from the fusion of a pair of small cranial bones at the very tip of the jaws of many animals, usually bearing teeth, but not always.
 They are connected to the maxilla and the nasals.
 While Johann Wolfgang von Goethe was not the first one to discover the incisive bone in humans, he was the first to prove its presence across mammals.
 Hence, the incisive bone is also known as Goethe's bone.